S-ENDA/DMH/documentation/struct_fair.md

 To follow FAIR, metadata should:
 - Clearly and explicitly include the identifier of the data they describe.
 - Be accessible, even when the data are no longer available.

-Documentation of data using discovery and use metadata.
-The documentation identifies who, what, when, where, and how, and shall make it easy for consumers to find and understand data.
-This requires application of information containers and utilisation of controlled vocabularies and ontologies where textual representation is required.
-It also covers the topic of data provenance which is used to describe the origin and all actions done on a dataset.
-Data provenance is closely linked with workflow management.
-Furthermore, it covers the relationship between datasets.
-Application of ontologies in data documentation is closely linked to the concept of linked data.